-Sweeping, or stripping, of the amniotic membranes is a simple first step used to try to start labor.
-Sweeping of the membranes separates the amniotic membrane from the uterus enough so that the uterus starts making prostaglandins.
+Sweeping of the membranes separates the amniotic membrane from the uterus enough so that the uterus starts to make prostaglandins.
 This type of chemical helps trigger contractions and labor.
 After the cervix is open a little, this step can easily be done in your doctor's or nurse-midwife's office.

 Artificial rupture of the membranes to induce labor

-To help start or speed up labor, your doctor may rupture your amniotic sac (rupture of the membranes).
-This should only be done after your cervix has started to open (dilate) and the baby's head is firmly descended (engaged) in your pelvis.
-If the membranes are ruptured too early, there is a risk of the umbilical cord slipping down around or below the baby's head (cord prolapse).
-If the cord gets squeezed between the baby's head and the pelvic bones, the blood supply to the baby may be reduced or stopped.
+To help start or speed up labor, your doctor may rupture your amniotic sac.
+(This is called rupture of the membranes.)
+It should only be done after your cervix has started to open (dilate) and the baby's head is firmly descended (engaged) in your pelvis.

-If active labor has started on its own but contractions have slowed down or completely stopped, steps need to be taken to help labor progress (augmentation).
-Augmentation will be done when:
+If active labor has started on its own but contractions have slowed down or completely stopped, steps may need to be taken to help labor progress.
+This is called augmentation.
+It may be done when: